-Approval of the amendment of the Company's 2016 Equity Incentive Plan requires the affirmative "FOR" vote of a majority of the shares present live via the Internet or represented by proxy at the annual meeting and entitled to vote on the proposal.
+Approval of the amendment of the 2016 Plan requires the affirmative "FOR" vote of a majority of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
 You may vote "FOR," "AGAINST," or "ABSTAIN" on this proposal.
 Abstentions have the same effect as a vote against the proposal.
 Broker non-votes will not affect the outcome of voting on this proposal.